-The proposed budget for the calendar year 2006 was published in The News-Star on December 23, 2005.
-The proposed budget was available for inspection by the public during normal business hours on December 28, 2005 when a public hearing was held.
+The proposed budget for the calendar year 2012 was published in The News-Star on December 12, 2011.
+The proposed budget was available for inspection by the public during normal business hours on December 28, 2011 when a public hearing was held.
 At the conclusion of the public hearing, the proposed budget was adopted.
-The amended budget was published in The News-Star on December 22, 2006.
-The amended budget was available for inspection by the public during normal business hours on December 27, 2006 when a public hearing was held.
+The amended budget was published in The News-Star on December 19, 2012.
+The amended budget was available for inspection by the public during normal business hours on December 19, 2012 thru December 28, 2012.
+A public hearing was held on December 28, 2012 at the office of The District Attorney.
 At the conclusion of the public hearing, the amended budget was adopted.